pingcap/docs/extended-statistics.md

 ### Register extended statistics

-The registration is for individual extended statistics, and you need repeat the registration for each extended statistics.
+The registration for extended statistics is not a one-time task, and you need repeat the registration for each extended statistics.

 To register extended statistics, use the SQL statement `ALTER TABLE ADD STATS_EXTENDED`.
 The syntax is as follows: